DeKalb County Texting While Driving Car Accident Lawyers

 There are some limited exceptions where the statute of limitations is paused.
 Known as “tolling,” these pauses essentially extend the time limit for a person to file suit.
 For help with understanding which deadlines apply to a certain case, it is best to consult an experienced texting while driving car crash lawyer in DeKalb County.

-Call a DeKalb County Texting While Driving Car Accident Attorney
+Call a DeKalb County Texting While Driving Car Accident Lawyer

 If you are ready to move forward with a lawsuit, it is important to retain qualified legal counsel before entering litigation.
 An attorney who is familiar with lawsuits involving distracted drivers could be substantially beneficial in your pursuit of compensation.